 On her return to New Zealand, the Cambridge High School student added Backstroke and Freestyle events to her schedule to meet her desire to compete in more races and adopting a more “positive attitude to swimming“ made huge gains.

-The Te Awamutu Swim Club member continued to impress, winning five medals at last year’s Pan-Pacific Para-Swimming Championships before notching two Gold medals – in the S7 50m Butterfly and SM7 200m Individual Medley – at the 2015 IPC Swimming World Championships in Glasgow.
+Nikita continued to impress, winning five medals at the 2014 last year’s Pan-Pacific Para Swimming Championships before notching two Gold medals – in the S7 50m Butterfly and SM7 200m Individual Medley – at the 2015 IPC Swimming World Championships in Glasgow.

-Nikita currently holds one World record in Para swimming.
-In 2017 Nikita decided to try another sport – Para cycling.
+In 2017, Nikita decided to try another sport – Para cycling.
 Less than one year after starting the sport she competed at her first UCI Para Cycling Track World Championships back in Rio.
 She produced a series of personal bests and thoroughly enjoyed the experience.
 In December 2018 Nikita broke the Flying 200m world record.
-Her time of 12.95 seconds took 0.248 seconds off the previous record set by New Zealand Paralympian Kate Horan in February 2016.
+Her time of 12.95 seconds took 0.248 seconds off the previous record set by New Zealand Paralympian #145 Kate Horan in February 2016.

 Nikita officially received her ‘numbered’ Paralympic pin as part of The Celebration Project in Hamilton in June 2019.